Comedian Joan Rivers to auction furnishings from country home

-NEW YORK Acerbic comedian and fashion critic Joan Rivers is selling furniture, fine art, ceramics and other objects from her country home in Connecticut, Christie's auction house said on Wednesday.
+NEW YORK, March 12 Acerbic comedian and fashion critic Joan Rivers is selling furniture, fine art, ceramics and other objects from her country home in Connecticut, Christie's auction house said on Wednesday.

 More than 150 items will go under the hammer during the New York sale which will be part of Christie's interiors auction on April 1-2.